Homestead

 Plucking ducks

-Try my venison stew and venison schnitzel recipe.
+Try my venison, mushroom stew and venison schnitzel recipe.
 Or this roasted wild duck.

 venison stew in a dutch oven with a ladle